Which fleet philosophy would you subscribe to?

 To lease or not to lease

 If you subscribe to an ownership philosophy, paying for a vehicle for 60 months and not owning it can be a tough pill to swallow.
-It’s time for a perspective change.
+It’s time for a perspective change — the vehicle life cycle.
 Buying a car for yourself is a lot different than buying one for your business.
 Think of leasing fleet vehicles as a way to free up cash every month.

 Rather than paying a high price point up front for the opportunity to resell your vehicle many years from now — you’re instead choosing to pay only what you need to use.
 And you can gain more consistent reliability while cutting the hassle of off-loading a used vehicle.